asifbacchus/fail2banUFW/README.md

   sudo ./f2b-config.sh
   ```

-If you're fail2ban configuration files are located somewhere other than */etc/fail2ban/* then you can pass that location to the script as a parameter.
+If your fail2ban configuration files are located somewhere other than */etc/fail2ban/* then you can pass that location to the script as a parameter.
 Let's assume */opt/fail2ban/* for this example (trailing slash is optional):

 ```bash
 ./f2b-config.sh /opt/fail2ban/